 After visiting quite a few different stores, from Topshop to Yankee Candle, it became clear that shopping post-lockdown was not the stressful experience I had feared that it might be.

 In the majority of stores, I didn’t have to queue to enter and once inside it felt very normal

 The main difference as a customer is that you can’t try on clothes which – though annoying – simply gives you an excuse to go back again in a couple of weeks to return anything that doesn’t fit (and spot any new items for your wardrobe!).

 One observation from my experience was that not many customers or staff in the stores wore masks, however, most stores did have hand sanitiser on entry (though often optional).
 The only store I visited where masks were compulsory was the Disney Store, and for customers without a mask they provided disposable ones so you could still go in, which is a step in the right direction.

 Overall, I would say my experience in Nottingham was a good one.
 The stores didn’t seem overcrowded and any measures in place to protect customers from COVID-19 did not drastically change my well-loved shopping experience.
 So, while it is not exactly the same as life before corona, shopping as lockdown eases still provided some much need retail therapy.

-Featured image and in-article courtesy of intuvictoriacentre via Instagram.
+In-article image courtesy of intuvictoriacentre via Instagram.
 No changes made to these images.